 Whether you've just moved to the area, or have lived here all your life, we hope our website helps you to find out everything you want to know about St Paul's.
 We look forward to welcoming you in person soon.
 If you'd like to visit us, here's the information you need to assist you.

 When do we meet?

 Ordinarily, Sunday services are held each week at 10.30am at St. Paul’s, Warwick Road and at 5pm at our church centre on Prescott Avenue, in Bretch Hill.
-However, at the moment, our 10:30am service is held online (for more information, including details about booking in to attend an in-person service on Sundays at 4pm, click here).
+However, at the moment, things are a little different!
+To find out what is happening during Covid-19 please click here.

 Where do we meet?

 St Paul's Warwick Road

 Unfortunately we do not have a dedicated church car park.
 However, there is plenty of free on-street parking available on the streets near to the church building.
 We'd ask that you please park carefully, taking care not to obstruct any driveways.
 We recommend arriving 10-15 minutes early to find parking.

 There is wheelchair access and a sound loop at Warwick Road for anyone who needs it.
 Please let one of the Welcome Team know on your arrival and they will help you to get set up.
 There is also a disabled toilet available (located in the hall at the end of the path).
 If you have a disabled parking badge you can park outside the church on Warwick Road.

 There is limited space in the church centre car-park, but free parking is also available in the Londis car park (directly opposite the church centre).